TEDxAuckland/tedx-auckland-site/src/collections/_posts/2022-09-15-a-conversation-with-hēmi-kelly---growing-a-platform-teaching-and-language-revitalisation.md

 **Often you’ll hear the pandemic causing people to slow down.
 It sounds like you’ve sped up?**

 I slowed down in many other ways.
 But I also saw it as an opportunity.
-We’d been confined - restricted in our movement and in who we could see - but I knew there was an opportunity to provide another avenue for people to access Te Reo Māori when they might not have had that in their immediate bubble.
-For some, their classes had been cancelled or they weren’t able to be around their whānau who speak Te Reo, so it was an opportunity to create access.
+We’d been confined - restricted in our movement and in who we could see - but I knew there was an opportunity to provide another avenue for people to access te reo Māori when they might not have had that in their immediate bubble.
+For some, their classes had been cancelled or they weren’t able to be around their whānau who speak te reo, so it was an opportunity to create access.

 **Education, too, is very much community-based.
 Is that how you see it?**

 Definitely.
 It’s a place where people can share resources, where people can ask questions.
 A place where people can come and seek knowledge from others.
 That’s a community.
 People tell me they appreciate the content because it helps with their own teaching or learning, or maybe even to come back to the language after having been away from it for a while.
-Sometimes I hear from people who live overseas who don’t have direct access to Te Reo like we do.
+Sometimes I hear from people who live overseas who don’t have direct access to te reo like we do.

-**Here in Aotearoa, there has been a significant increase in the use of Te Reo since 2018.
+**Here in Aotearoa, there has been a significant increase in the use of te reo since 2018.
 Where do you see this normalisation coming from?**

 I don’t think it can be attributed to any one organisation or person.
-It’s been a movement since 1972 and the petition for Te Reo to be included in school curriculum.
-From there, there’s been more lobbying and more petitions and eventually the claim that went through which gave Te Reo its status as an official language of Aotearoa through The Māori Language Act 1987.
+It’s been a movement since 1972 and the petition for te reo to be included in school curriculum.
+From there, there’s been more lobbying and more petitions and eventually the claim that went through which gave te reo its status as an official language of Aotearoa through The Māori Language Act 1987.
 We’re just now reaching that point of being more mainstream.
 It’s because an official language requires education and media to make sure people can speak it.
 And those are the two sectors that are creating that change, alongside policy of course.

-When I was in primary school, it was maybe a couple of songs or numbers, whereas now children are exposed to Te Reo because of young teachers who are better trained and more willing to bring it in.
+When I was in primary school, it was maybe a couple of songs or numbers, whereas now children are exposed to te reo because of young teachers who are better trained and more willing to bring it in.
 Media, too, is a significant source of normalisation.
-From simple acts of saying Kia Ora to hearing Te Reo on RNZ or seeing it spoken on The Breakfast Show - that’s all important to recognise.
+From simple acts of saying Kia Ora to hearing te reo on RNZ or seeing it spoken on The Breakfast Show - that’s all important to recognise.

 And we’ve seen there be complaints, especially on mainstream news, sometimes every night.
 But over time we’ve moved further into this space, as a collective, to where it’s normal.
 To where the Broadcasting Standards Authority no longer accept complaints in relation to the language use.
 That’s how important it is now.
 We’re moving towards this critical mass of people who value the language, who are speaking the language, learning the language, caring about the language, maybe even just using *Kia Ora*.
 It’s normal.
 And that shows it’s just going to grow.